Jaykul/PowerSite/ReadMe.md

 Subfolders in each theme are output to the site preserving paths, and files which need processing are processed (currently we only support razor templates, but we should add mustache, as well as non-template langauages like less and sass).

-The core template files are the output types: "post" and "page" as well as "index" for lists and "feed" for rss/atom feeds.
+The core template files are the output types: "post" and "page" as well as "archive" for lists and "feed" for rss/atom feeds.
-The index and feed templates are generated for the whole site, and for each tag and author.
+The index (and feed: **todo**) templates are generated for the whole site, (and for each tag and author: **todo**).

 Any additional template files are used only for includes in the core templates.
 Font and image files, as well as css and js are output untouched (preserving paths).